 There were other reasons that we were painting our ceiling.
 Around the corner in the foyer there was a spot where we had disassembled and taken down an old smoke detector that had become useless.
 That left holes in the ceiling from the screws.
 Also there were scuff marks in the ceiling.
 How does someone get scuff marks on a ceiling?

 Thus I had to pack up my sewing room (which is housed in the dining room).
-My husband had drop cloths prepared to hang from the ceiling.
+Drop cloths prepared to hang from the ceiling.

 The chandelier had been protected.
 A primer coat was painted over the flowers.

-Meanwhile my husband began work on the kitchen ceiling to cover up an old stain from a leak years before we moved in.
+Then work began on the kitchen ceiling to cover up an old stain from a leak years before we moved in.
 It's all tight now, since we had a new roof put on last year.
 Also there are stains from leaks on the other side of the kitchen...and upstairs in the stairwell.
 So there is lots of ceiling to paint.
 Not fun.